 Making this paleo and keto focaccia is incredibly simple really.
 But, like with any yeasted bread, it does require you take care of a few details to ensure the best possible outcome.

-Also, given the grain free flours love to hold onto moisture, you’ll find that the exterior is not quite crispy.
+Also, given that grain free flours love to hold onto moisture, you’ll find that the exterior is not quite crispy.
 But if that’s your thing, simply give the slices a light toast post-bake.
-Though personally we didn’t find that necessary.

 The yeast in this keto focaccia ensures a wonderful texture and taste.
 Now, how much your focaccia will rise (and fall!) post-bake depends quite a bit on your altitude.
 But note that you still won’t get that gummy and wet texture here of most low carb breads.
-Plus, we’re baking at over 7,000 feet (Mexico City here!!), so if we can make this keto focaccia work so can you.
+Plus, I’m baking at over 7,000 feet (Mexico City!!), so if I can make this keto focaccia work so can you.

 Weigh your ingredients.
 This will forever be a staple recommendation for any sort of gluten free baking here at gnom-gnom.
 As aside from leading to less dirty dishes, it will ensure consistent results time and time again.
 Remember that gluten free (and particularly keto) baking is notoriously finicky, and measuring by cups is anything but accurate.
 And if you don’t own a baking scale, measure with cups by dropping the ingredients onto them rather than scooping them out (which often leads to overpacking).